2nd draft; pics rev.

 This beauty is at the Philadelphia History Museum, dated 1750-1800, #87.35.827.
 It is crafted of very fine linen, 11 1/2″ from tip to CF. A simple lappet, with those kissing strings and another example of a double ruffle.
 There is no public catalog record for this cap.

 The Caul is about 8″ tall by 4 1/4″ wide (measured flat).
-A 3/8″ casing encloses a very thin linen tape.
+A 3/8″ casing at the bottom encloses a very thin linen tape.
 These tapes are attached to the far side of the channel, come out on the inside under the ear, and then hang down 19″ on one side and 12″ on the other.
 I assume the short tape is torn.
 The front edge hem is 1/16″, and when it turns into a whipped gather over the top, there are 26 miniature pearl-like stitches per inch.
 I counted.

 The headpiece is also hemmed with that tiny hem all around, and butted to the caul and ruffle.